sunwild/glowing-memory/README.md

 [Three.js](https://threejs.org/) for rendering and [Ammo.js](https://github.com/kripken/ammo.js/) for physics.
 The example spawns several boxes that fall onto a static ground plane.
 It now also supports dynamic spheres that interact with the physics world in the same way.
+The engine now exposes a rendering pipeline through `RendererManager` and a simple `MaterialLib` for material management.

 ## Running